 The most important test results have a greater impact a fridge freezer’s overall score, as the graphic below shows.

-Below are the key testing categories and how we evaluate each one:
+Below are the seven key testing categories and how we evaluate each one:

 Key question: How quickly will the fridge freezer chill and freeze my food?